BEST Magic Show Chicago Illinois 2018

 Dr. Ricardo Rosenkrantz is a doctor and a magician!
 You could say he deals in the mysteries of life.
 His show the Rosenkrantz Mysteries takes place in an intimate setting with impressive set design and a sense that you are being cared for.
 That the "other side" of things is being revealed, opening us up to new possibilities, to hope and to a bigger picture.
 Ricardo's unique perspective of being in both the arts and the sciences helps him to bring something new and different to his performances.

 Chicago has a great history of magic and that hasn't stopped to the present day.
-Whether you're looking for a big illusion show or an intimate parlor show, we hope we've introduced you to the best Chicago Magic Shows!
+Whether you're looking for a big illusion show or an intimate parlor show, we trust we've introduced you to the best Chicago Magic Shows!